michael-collins/aa110-fa2015/exercises/exercise-5.0/3d-realtime-interactive.md

    d.
 You should see your materials applied to your model in PlayCanvas.
 See [Materials Documentation](http://developer.playcanvas.com/en/tutorials/beginner/basic-materials/) for more details.

-6. Add interactivity to your animations with PlayCanvas.
+6. Add interactivity to your scene.

    a.
 Select your Model in the **Hierarchy panel** and click on **Add Component** in the **Entity panel**.